ConnorORourke/MERN-template/README.md

 ### Welcome!

 Hello!
 This is a very basic MERN template I use when building applications.
 There are some projects which suit this style of template, and others that don't.
-I often completely re-write it, and wouldn't in a commercial setting, but it's a useful starting point for me and might be for you too :)
+I often completely re-write it, and wouldn't use it in a commercial setting, but it's a useful starting point for me and might be for you too :)

 ### Things to note